Prerequisite for this aromatherapy course is the successful completion of the Aromatherapy 101 home study course.

 Lesson 1 – Botanical Classification.
 Essential Oil Profile of Basil.

-Lesson 2 – Carrier Oils (Additional to 13 to those studied in Aromatherapy 101).
+Lesson 2 – Carrier Oils (Additional to those studied in Aromatherapy 101).
 Essential Oil Profile of Benzoin.

 Lesson 3 – Levels of Living Matter.
 Essential Oil Profile of Coriander.